shrutiujlan/Data-Visualization-Portfolio/final-project-part-two.md

 ## Final Thoughts

+The reviews I got from the in-class critique were helpful in getting my first draft ready where I changed my color themes to (Red, Peach, and Green) and changed a few chart types.
-These changes aim to enhance clarity, engagement, and usability and enhance the storytelling of the dashboards, making it more informative and accessible to the audience.
+After these 3 interviews, the changes that I plan on making aim to enhance clarity, engagement, and usability and enhance the storytelling of the dashboards, which will help in making the dahsboard more informative and accessible to the audience.
 By addressing these key areas, the dashboard will better serve its intended purpose of about making diners and restaurant managers aware of the the restaurant inspection data debunking myths about restaurant safety and quality.